cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver-engine.md

 ### Naive

 Unlike baseline, the naive solver was built to demonstrate the power of CoWs and supports peer-to-peer matching of orders.
-It groups orders that trade the same assets together and pairs them with the most liquid constant product AMM that the input auciton contains for this token pair.
+It groups orders that trade the same assets together and pairs them with the most liquid constant product AMM that the input auction contains for this token pair.
 It then attempts to settle the net difference in demand and supply between the orders in the group against the AMM using the resulting AMM price as the clearing price.
 Let's take a slightly simplified example:
 - Alice wants to sell 100 DAI for at least 90 USDC